Title

 Facts:

-In 1989, the Department of Public Works and Highways (DPWH) undertook the construction of the Liguasan Cut-off Channel in Tunggol, Pagalungan, Maguindanao, to address perennial flooding in the area.
-In April 2001, the DPWH received claims from landowners alleging that the premature opening of the project caused damage to their properties, crops, and improvements.
+• In 1989, the Department of Public Works and Highways (DPWH) undertook the construction of the Liguasan Cut-off Channel in Tunggol, Pagalungan, Maguindanao, aimed at mitigating perennial flooding.

-On April 14, 2010, the petitioners, represented by Mayor Bai Annie C. Montawal, filed a petition with the COA seeking P122,051,850.00 as compensation for damages.
-However, some petitioners contested Montawal’s authority to represent them and filed a separate petition.
+• On April 14, 2010, petitioners, represented by Mayor Bai Annie C. Montawal, filed a claim before the COA seeking P122,051,850.00 as compensation for damages allegedly caused by the Project.

-1. Whether the COA gravely abused its discretion in finding that the petitioners’ claim was barred by laches and prescription.
+• Whether the Commission on Audit gravely abused its discretion in finding that the petitioners’ claim is barred by laches and prescription.

-2. Whether the petitioners complied with the procedural requirements, particularly the certification against forum shopping.
+• Whether the petitioners complied with the requirements on certification against forum shopping.

-3. Whether the Doctrine of Non-Suability of the State applies to insulate the DPWH from liability.
+• Whether the Doctrine of Non-Suability of the State applies to insulate the DPWH from monetary claims arising from governmental functions such as the construction of the Project.

 Ruling: